 Infrastructure represents opportunity.
 That was the thinking of “construction clown” Raymond Thunder-Sky, the quiet, self-taught artist and downtown icon who saw possibility for improvement whenever a wrecking ball swung.
 In his world, police stations gave way to amusement parks.

 “Abstract is boiling art down to its infrastructure,” says Bill Ross, co-founder of the gallery showcasing “unconventional” artists, including those with disabilities.

-This exhibit in particular democratizes art and artists, as viewers inevitably make comparisons to the masters of Abstract
+This exhibit in particular democratizes art and artists, as viewers inevitably make comparisons to the masters of Abstract Expressionism.

 Infrastructure continues at Thunder-Sky, Inc. through Feb.
 11. Read Kathy Schwartz's full review here.